September 28, 2020

 In addition, some students may have weaknesses in executive function.
 Executive function coordinates the cognitive and psychological processes necessary to complete tasks and achieve goals.
 Executive function also coordinates the interrelated domains of language and is necessary for effective communication.
 Likewise, “language skill supports executive skill development because executive function is mediated by our capacity to use productive internal language” (Newhall, 2012, p.
 18).
 For example, internal language represents a student’s ability to independently pause and reflect on their understanding while reading as a means of self-monitoring comprehension.
 Supporting students as they master this internal language requires that educators activate all the domains of language in our lessons, whether these lessons are delivered in-person or online.

-When thinking about how to support the executive functions of students with LBLDs in remote classrooms, one possible strategy is to use the Language Box™ to guide your selection of technology.
+When thinking about how to effectively use technology to support the executive functions of students with LBLDs, one possible strategy is to use the Language Box™ to guide your selections.
 For example, Google Jamboard is a collaborative, digital whiteboard that really focuses on the domains of reading and writing.
 For more tips on how to use Google Jamboard in the classroom, watch this video.
 Flipgrid, a Google Chrome extension, focuses on the speaking domain whereas a video with a Google Slides presentation focuses on reading and listening.
 At Landmark, one of our Six Teaching Principles™ is to use multisensory approaches.
 While the primary focus of this teaching principle is on engaging visual (reading), auditory (listening), and kinesthetic (writing and speaking) modalities, it is also a means of activating all of the domains of language.
-To practice applying this thinking strategy to different apps and technology, read through the following article called “Essential Apps for the Physical and Digital Classroom” from Edutopia with the Language Box™ framework in mind.